Updated Aug 29, 2023

 - Dip it with my seed crackers, cassava flour tortilla chips, or sliced vegetables.
 And if you combine the crackers and veggies, it makes for the perfect mezze platter!

-- Drizzle onto grilled chicken souvlaki, lamb chops, pork meatballs, tuna meatballs, seared salmon, roasted vegetables, zucchini fritters, or onto tabbouleh.
+- Drizzle onto grilled skewers such as chicken souvlaki or these Greek chicken kabobs, meatballs such as these pork meatballs or tuna meatballs, seared salmon, roasted vegetables, zucchini fritters, or onto tabbouleh.